StrangeRanger/bash-style-guide/content/style.md

 ### Why the Choice of Shebang Matters

 - **Variability in Bash Locations**: On non-Linux systems like BSD and macOS, Bash might not be located in the same path, or the installed version might be older.
-Many macOS users, for example, upgrade Bash through Homebrew, which does not alter the system-installed version located at `/bin/bash`.
+Many macOS users, for example, upgrade Bash through [Homebrew](https://brew.sh/), which does not alter the system-installed version located at `/bin/bash`.
+On BSD, Bash is often located at `/usr/local/bin/bash`, rather than `/bin/bash`.
 - **Path Flexibility**: Using `#!/usr/bin/env bash` provides significant flexibility, enabling the script to utilize the Bash version installed in the user’s environment, which is crucial for accessing features available in newer Bash versions.